Isotretinoin (Accutane)

 What is isotretinoin?

 Isotretinoin (Accutane) is a retinoid, derived from vitamin A, used primarily for the treatment of severe acne.
-It is a potent medication, and the majority of people who complete a treatment cycle typically experience long-term remission from acne.
-Due to its potential side effects, it is generally reserved for those with significant acne who have not responded to other treatments.
-However, patients who take isotretinoin are closely monitored, and most do not experience severe side effects.
+It is a potent medication, and many people who complete a treatment course experience long-term remission from acne.
+Because of its potential side effects, it is generally reserved for patients with more significant acne who have not responded well enough to other treatments.

 What are possible side effects of isotretinoin?

 Isotretinoin has a range of side effects that need to be carefully considered.
-These fall into four main categories:
+These fall into several major categories:

-1. Skin dryness and sun sensitivity: Use gentle skincare products, avoid excessive sun exposure, and steer clear of procedures that could impair skin healing.
+Skin dryness and sun sensitivity: gentle skincare, sun protection, and avoiding procedures that impair healing are important.

 How is isotretinoin used?